DavidStinson/content-generator-md/generated_content/test_enhanced_lesson_React_Hooks.md

 > This exercise is very poorly constructed.
 >
-> 1. We should use the existing project to have students build this (beside the point, but CRA is also deprecated).
+> 1. We should use the existing project to have students build this (besides the point, but CRA is also deprecated).
 > 2. The activity itself is exactly what we show them in the example above.

 ### useEffect Hook

 The `useEffect` Hook allows you to perform side effects in functional components.
 It's similar to the `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` lifecycle methods in class components.

-> 🛠️ These sentences are factually incorrect, and create a bad false equivalence in student's minds.
+> 🛠️ These sentences are factually incorrect and create a flawed false equivalence in student's minds.
 >
 > The `useEffect` hook allows you to [synchronize a component with an external system](https://react.dev/reference/react/useEffect) and [should *not* be used to perform side effects](https://react.dev/learn/you-might-not-need-an-effect).
 >